 An Idaho bill of sale form is a document that individuals used as proof of purchase for the private sale of personal property.
 The completed form must include the amount paid, the date of sale, a description of the item, and the contact information of the seller and the buyer.
 Both parties will need to sign the document to confirm that the item was paid for and transferred to the buyer.
-When selling a motor vehicle or boat, residents will need to use the bill of sale provided by the Idaho Transportation Department (ITD) (see below).
 A signed IDT bill of sale must be presented during the registration process.

 Motor Vehicle Bill of Sale – This bill of sale details the transfer of vehicle ownership between a buyer and seller.